JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 1- Introduction to Information Systems and Organization.md

 #### Systems implementation
 - Creating or acquiring the system components defined in the design step, assembling them, and putting the new system into operation.
 #### Systems maintenance and review
-- Checking and modifying the system so that it continues to meet changing business needs.
+- Checking and modifying the system to continues to meet changing business needs.

 ## [[Organization]]
 - Collection of people and other resources established to accomplish a set of goals